Logistics The New Buzzword.

 “It’s easy, if I can drive ‘em anyone can drive ‘em.” he added.

 We both headed out towards the truck in the yard.
-I was both equally scared and nervous as I climbed up into the big rig.
+I was both equally scared and nervous as I climbed up into the big rig for my first time.
 There were fuck’n steps just to get up and inside the cab and I was sitting so high off the ground.

 I just wanted to go home.